solo-daemon/block-mint/README.md

 * Contributors

 ### Set Up
-Clone the Repository and then in the project directory run the CLI command
+Clone the Repository and then in the project directory run the CLI command `npm install packages` and then `npm run start`

 ### Languages/Framework and their version